-Investment Portfolio Manager - for the Commodore 64 with disk drive or tape (printer optional), is menu driven and provides one summary page and nine detail pages.
-Each page can accept nine entries of up to \$99,999 each.
+Investment Portfolio Manager - for the Commodore 64 with disk drive or tape (printer optional) is menu driven and provides one summany page and nine delaid pages.
+Each page can accept nine entires of up to \$99,999 each.
 The program can handle over \$8 million.
-The IPM is guick and makes it easy to track volatile assets such as stocks and stock options.
+The IPM is quick and makes it easy to track volable assets such as stocks and stock options.
 The summary page displays the grand total and the per cent of grand total for each of nine investment categories.
+Page 31,95

 Disk Directory Manager - for the VIC 20 (16K min exp.) or Commodore 64 with 1540/41 disk drive and 1525 printer.
-The DDM is a handy utility which inputs directly from the directories of diskettes and sorts up to 1556 records on the Commodore 64 and up to 1047 records on the VIC 20.
-Each record contains file name, file size, file type and disk ID.
+The DDM is a handy utility which inputs directly from the directores of diskets and sorts up to 1556 records on the Commodore 64 and up to 1047 records on the VIC 20 Each record contains file name, file size, file type and disk ID.
 A page formatted master directory is sent to the printer.
 The DDM is written completely in fast and efficient machine language.
 Price: \$19.95

-Ridge Runner - for the unexpanded VIC 20 on tape or disk for-Hidge Hunner - for the unexpanded VIC 20 off table of this format.
-100% machine language.
-Maneuver your multicolor U.F.O. through a field of blinking mines while blasting spinning asteroids and various enemy ships with laser fire.
+Ridge Runner - for the unexpanded VIC 20 on tape or disk format 100% machine language.
+Maneuver your multicolor U F 0 through a field of blinking mines while blasting spinning asteroids and various enemy ships with laser fire.
 Features include a horizontally scrolling playfield, hi-resolution/multicolor graphics, excellent sound, high score, pause button, bonus ships, and ever increasing levels of difficulty.
 Joystick required.
-Price: \$14.95
+Price. \$14.95